MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/devpkey-device-saferemovalrequiredoverride.md

 - If the DEVPKEY_Device_SafeRemovalRequiredOverride device property is set to DEVPROP_TRUE and the device instance is removable or has a removable ancestor, PnP sets the DEVPKEY_Device_SafeRemovalRequired device property to DEVPROP_TRUE and does not use the heuristic.

     > [!NOTE]
-    > Information the user should notice even if skimmingA device instance is considered removable if its removable device capability is set.
+    > A device instance is considered removable if its removable device capability is set.
 For more information, see [Overview of the Removable Device Capability](./overview-of-the-removable-device-capability.md).

 - If the DEVPKEY_Device_SafeRemovalRequiredOverride device property is set to DEVPROP_TRUE and the device instance (or an ancestor) is not removable, PnP sets the DEVPKEY_Device_SafeRemovalRequired to DEVPROP_FALSE and does not use the heuristic.